 Traveller’s diarrhoea is a common digestive tract disorder that is usually caused by eating contaminated food or drinking contaminated water.
-The symptoms include loose stools, abdominal cramps, nausea, vomiting and fever.
-Traveller’s diarrhoea usually clears up on its own in a few days.
-But sometimes it may require medical intervention.
+Symptoms can include:

 Other (more serious) food-related illnesses include hepatitis A, typhoid and cholera.
 These are all vaccine-preventable diseases.
 If you think you may be travelling to places where the risk is high, organise vaccines at least six to eight weeks before you go.

-If clean water is not readily available, think about packing disposable wipes or an alcohol-based hand sanitiser.
+If clean water is not readily available, use some disposable wipes or an alcohol-based hand sanitiser.

 Safe drinking water when travelling

-Water is the best way to stay hydrated when you are travelling.
-But make sure the water you drink is safe:
+Drinking water is the best way to stay hydrated when you are travelling.
+Some simple ways to make sure water is safe include:

-- Boil water from the tap.
-Make sure you bring your water to a rolling boil (where you can see large bubbles).
+- Boil tap water – bring it to a rolling boil (where you can see large bubbles).

-- Chemically disinfect your water by using iodine-based drinking water tablets.
+- Chemically disinfect water by using iodine-based drinking water tablets.

 - Steer clear of ice cubes unless you know for sure that they are made from safe bottled water.
 Freezing water preserves germs!